dattalab-6-cam/multicamera_keypoints/README.md

 * `conda env create --file ./environment.yml --name multicamera_keypoints`
 * `pip install -e .`

-NB: you may have to fight with the github lines over https/ssh.
+NB: you may have to fight with the github lines of the `environment.yml` file over https/ssh.
 If using ssh, then make sure you've configurd your github ssh to work from O2, and add the lines
 ```
 Host github.com
    StrictHostKeyChecking no